terhechte/CoreValue/Readme.md

 ### BoxingPersistentStruct

 Boxing is the process of taking a value type and returning a NSManagedObject.
 CoreValue really loves you and that's why it does all the hard work for you via Swift's `Reflection` feature.
-Remember how you had to tell Swift for Unboxing specifically which fields you wanted to unbox into a value type?
-Not so with Boxing, as can be seen below:
+See for yourself:

 ``` Swift
 struct Counter : BoxingStruct